-This program offers free support, guidance and home visiting services for first-time moms, starting before the 28th week of pregnancy.
+This program offers free support, guidance and home visiting services for first-time parents, starting before the 28th week of pregnancy.
 Eligibility requirements may differ from one program site to another.
 Please call to learn more.
-Serves Cowlitz County.
+Serves Snohomish County.

 This program offers free support, guidance and home visiting services for first-time moms, starting before the 28th week of pregnancy.
 Please call for eligibility & enrollment information, serves Skagit County.